 Neomythism is the creation of new mythologies through human-AI collaborative art-making — and, more fundamentally, the recognition that myths are not ancient relics but active operating systems.
 Every political movement, every brand, every meme, every identity category is powered by myths whether we notice them or not.
 Neomythism provides tools for seeing these invisible narratives and for weakening destructive myths while seeding generative ones.
-Not by arguing.
-By making.

 What happens when artists use generative AI not as a tool but as an engine for mythic practice — the creation of worlds, beings, communities, and cosmologies through sustained human-AI creative engagement — is not what existing categories can contain.
 It required new conceptual architecture to become visible as the coherent phenomenon it is.